polydawn/repeatr/doc/why-repeat.md

 Today more than ever, computing is central to our lives.
-We need trust in our digital systems to be safe and secure: in everything from communicating with friends to running businesses confidently, to... keeping a mechanical heart beating, for some of us.
+We need trust in our digital systems to be safe and secure: in everything from communicating with friends to running businesses confidently, to keeping power plants running.
+For some of us, it might even be as close to home as software keeping a mechanical heart beating.
+Confidence is our computers is not optional; it's a survival requirement.

 And yet, even within Open Source software, how do we really trust that programs we run are the ones we think we have the source to?